aroberge/avantpy/proposal/idea.md

 4. the introduction of a built-in function, `range()`
 5. that a function can have an **argument** and the notation for "passing" arguments to a function.

-I believe that, until students have seen that functions can have arguments, such as `take("token")`, and have seen the concept of a variable, it is better to use `repeat` than the standard Python for loop idiom.[2]
+I believe that, until students have seen that functions can have arguments, such as `take("token")`, and have seen the concept of a variable, it is better to use `repeat` than the standard Python for loop idiom.

 I should also mention that I have often seen the following awful construct by Python beginners, some of whom were competent programmers in other languages: